After creating a stack and sending your first stream of logs, you most likely want to view your logs to verify that they are being sent correctly.

 Get started sending logs

-Check out our Kibana cheat-sheet to learn advanced searching techniques.
+Check out our cheat-sheet to learn advanced searching techniques.

-Read our blog post on how to use index patterns to search your logs and metrics with Kibana.
+Read our blog post on how to use index patterns to search your logs and metrics.

-Read our blog post on Learn how you can export data from a Kibana search.
+Read our blog post on Learn how you can export data from a saved search.